French far right ahead in 1st round of snap elections. Here’s how runoff works and what comes next - WTOP News

 Far-right leader Jordan Bardella, who could becomes prime minister if his party wins the majority of the seats, said he intends “to be a cohabitation prime minister who is respectful of the Constitution and of the President of the Republic’s role but uncompromising about the policies we will implement.”

-Bardella said that if he were to become prime minister, he would oppose sending French troops to Ukraine — a possibility Macron has not ruled out.
+Bardella said that as a prime minister, he would oppose sending French troops to Ukraine — a possibility Macron has not ruled out.
 Bardella also said he would refuse French deliveries of long-range missiles and other weaponry capable of striking targets within Russia itself.

 What happens if there’s no majority?

-The president can name a prime minister from the parliamentary group with the most seats at the National Assembly — this was the case of Macron’s own centrist alliance since 2022.
+The president can name a prime minister from the parliamentary group with the most seats at the National Assembly even if they don’t have an absolute majority — this was the case of Macron’s own centrist alliance since 2022.

 Yet the National Rally already said it would reject such an option, because it would mean a far-right government could soon be overthrown through a no-confidence vote if other political parties join together.